 The neighborhood's food scene spans from cozy taquerías to stylish cocktail lounges that buzz after dark.
 Boutique hotels in converted colonial buildings offer character-filled stays.
 With excellent metro connections and walkable tree-lined streets, exploring this artistic enclave and the city beyond is a breeze.

+You can learn more about the history of Mexico City when you make a stop at a top site like Angel of Independence Monument.
+Visit the shops and notable monuments in this culturally rich area.

 You can learn more about the history of Mexico City when you make a stop at a top site like Basilica of Our Lady of Guadalupe.
-Experience the fascinating museums and acclaimed art scene in this culturally rich area.
+Experience the acclaimed art scene and fascinating museums in this culturally rich area.

-You can learn more about the history of Mexico City when you make a stop at a top site like Angel of Independence Monument.
-Visit the stunning cathedral and shops in this culturally rich area.